 Recommended Best Practice

-If you get mails from lots of third parties often, it is a good idea to check the Junk Mail folder and Quarantine periodically – say every week.
+If you get mails from lots of third parties often, it is a good idea to check the Other folder, Junk Mail folder and Quarantine periodically – say every week.